FOGProject/fog-docs/reference/manual_kernel_upgrade.rst

 Take note of the owner listed in the files located in this directly.
 In my case the owner is **root**, so I changed the owner and matched the permissions found in the other files.

-changing owner of the new kernels:
+changing owner of the new kernels
 ::

 chown root /var/www/html/fog/service/ipxe/bzImage
 chown root /var/www/html/fog/service/ipxe/bzImage32

-updating permissions of files:
+updating permissions of files
 ::

 chmod -R 775 /var/www/html/fog/service/ipxe/bzImage
 chmod -R 775 /var/www/html/fog/service/ipxe/bzImage32

-To confirm, rerun the list command with root/sudo and ensure all the permissions and owners looks the same.
+To confirm, rerun the list command with root/sudo and ensure all the permissions and owners looks the same
 ::

 ls -la /var/www/html/fog/service/ipxe